How to pair wine for Christmas day

 AR Lenoble Brut Intense NV is from one of the few remaining family owned Champagne houses.
 An English sparkling wine is a patriotic alternative, Henners Brut NV has the elegance to make this pairing sing.

-Those looking to dial down the extravagance should pair their oysters with Picpoul de Pinet.
-Florensac Picpoul de Pinet "Soleil" 2022 has zingy citrus and a lick of sea salt; classic and delicious.
+Those looking to dial down the extravagance could pair their oysters with Picpoul de Pinet.
+Florensac Picpoul de Pinet "Soleil" has zingy citrus and a lick of sea salt; classic and delicious.

-As an unabashed traditionalist I'll be serving prawn cocktail.
-The gentle sweetness of prawns combines perfectly with a medium-dry wine.
-Vouvray is a great choice.
-Made from Chenin Blanc, Vouvray Deniché 2021, has the balance of acidity and sweetness to carry this pairing off.
+If you're serving prawn cocktail, the gentle sweetness of prawns combines perfectly with a medium-dry wine like Vouvray.
+Made from Chenin Blanc, Vouvray Deniché, has the balance of acidity and sweetness to carry this pairing off.

 Turkey et al

 The main event has a lot going on.
-The turkey, of course, various stuffings, sauces, vegetables, potatoes, and pigs in blankets.
-Finding one wine to match everything seems difficult, nigh on impossible, but we're here to help.
+The bird, of course, various stuffings, sauces, jellies, vegetables, potatoes, and pigs in blankets.
+Finding one wine to match everything seems difficult, nigh on impossible, but let me help.

-When it comes to wine for Christmas, Pinot Noir is a good choice as it pairs with many flavours, Louis Père et Fils Mercurey "L'Or Rouge" 2019 is classic Burgundy.
+When it comes to wine for Christmas, Pinot Noir is a good choice as its light profile make it a good pair with many flavours, Louis Père et Fils Mercurey "L'Or Rouge" 2019 is classic Burgundy.

-Cru Beaujolais is a more value conscious proposition, made using Gamay it shares similarities with Pinot Noir.
-Clos du Vieux Bourg "Javernières" Morgon 2020 is an excellent example which would pair equally well with goose or duck.
+Cru Beaujolais is possibly an even better proposition, made using Gamay it shares similarities with Pinot Noir - especially as it ages.
+Clos du Vieux Bourg "Javernières" Morgon 2020 is an excellent example which would pair well with turkey, goose or duck.

 When looking for a white wine for Christmas lunch, the perfect match is a ripe, lightly oaked Chardonnay.
 Burgundy is the obvious place to look, Florent Rouve Saint Véran En Crêches 2020 has everything I want from white Burgundy.